Certification for Hospice and Palliative

 Click here for a list of certification fees

 How do I apply?
 A candidate can apply for the APRN certification exam by mail only.
 The exam application and required documentation must be received by the deadline date.
-The certification examination for hospice and palliative nurses is offered at over 160 AMP test center locations.
+The certification examination for hospice and palliative nurses is offered at approximately 200 AMP test center locations.

 The Candidate Handbook and application for the APRN exam is available online by clicking here.